Soorajskm/sample-bank-app/README.md

-# CozyCredit Banking Application
+# Swiftpay Banking Application
 ## Introduction
-CozyCredit is a modern, secure banking application designed to provide customers with a seamless and intuitive banking experience.
+Swiftpay is a modern, secure banking application designed to provide customers with a seamless and intuitive banking experience.
 This document provides an overview of the application's features, architecture, and robust security and availability frameworks that ensure reliable and protected financial services.
-## Overview of CozyCredit Banking Application
+## Overview of Swiftpay Banking Application
-CozyCredit is a comprehensive digital banking solution that enables customers to manage their finances, perform transactions, and access various banking services through web and mobile interfaces.
+Swiftpay is a comprehensive digital banking solution that enables customers to manage their finances, perform transactions, and access various banking services through web and mobile interfaces.
 The application is built with a focus on security, availability, and user experience, making it an ideal choice for customers seeking a trustworthy banking partner in the digital age.
 ## Key Features
 ### User Experience Features
 - **Intuitive Interface**: Clean, modern design with straightforward navigation